Making cake pops are fun! Try these adorable Ice Cream Cone Cake Pops – they are the perfect addition to your next party.

 Ice Cream Cone Cake Pops

 I love easy cake pops and these Ice Cream Cone Cake Pops are some of the easiest.
 First of all, there is no rolling perfectly shaped spheres.
 Second, there’s no need to perfectly tap off the excess candy; you kinda want all the dripping to happen.
 And third, they are supposed to be fun and whimsical.
 There’s no “perfect” in whimsical.
-So be creative, be imperfect, but most of all have some fun while making these because the kids are going to have fun eating them!
+So be creative, be imperfect, but most of all have some fun while making these because everyone is going to have fun eating them!

 I just love how easy there were to make and how fun they are to display.
-I was able to find the mini ice cream cones at my local grocery store, but if you can’t find them, there’s a link to purchase them through amazon in the recipe.
+I was able to find the mini ice cream cones at my local grocery store, but if you can’t find them, there’s a link to purchase them through Amazon in the recipe.
 I’ve also seen pointed cones if you’d prefer those to these flat bottomed ones.

 You can skip the stick if you prefer and stand these up on their cones.
 I would suggest filling the bases with candy like mini M&M’s, skittles, or some other small candy that has some weight to them.
 This will help to keep them from being really top heavy and falling over.
 You can stick a toothpick into the top center of the dough and use that as a handle.
 Carefully twist the toothpick to remove it, then add your chocolate to cover the little hole.
-Be very careful wen dipping with a toothpick – these pops are BIG and can easily fall off of a skinny little toothpick.
+Be very careful when dipping with a toothpick – these pops are BIG and can easily fall off of a skinny little toothpick.

 Don’t know how to make Cake Pops?
 I’ve got you covered!
 Check out my videos along with my tips on my Cake Pop Tutorials Page.